 – Lead recreational activities

-Staff in a Level 2 assisted living residence for people with dementia (memory care) need to receive documented training in the following:
+Memory care staff, in a Level 2 assisted living residence for people with dementia, need training in:

 – Philosophy and approaches to caring for people with dementia